TriKro/rsb-content/part2-the_index/hypothesis-checklist.md

 Let’s break down each aspect:

-**The change:**
+**The change**

 This is the aspect that you are going to change, launch, or create that is going to affect your business or product overall.
 It can be as simple as changing the color of a button or as big as launching a new marketing campaign.
 Make sure that only one aspect is changed at a time, otherwise there is no way to tell which aspect contributed to the effect.

-**The impact:**
+**The impact**

 This is the expected results of the experiment.
 If you change _x_, then you expect _y_ to happen.

-**The metric:**
+**The metric**

 This is a measurement that needs to be hit or surpassed.
-This can be a fail metric where if the experiment does not meet the minimum goal, then the project must pivot into a completely new direction.
+This can be a fail metric where if the experiment does not meet the minimum goal, then the project must pivot to a completely new direction.
 The metric can also be a success metric, where the experiment is deemed to be a success if it hits the goal.
 Choosing between the success or fail metric is dependent on if you want the baseline to know when to scrap a project or when to launch a project.

-**The timebox:**
+**The timebox**

 This is the length of time it takes to run the test.
 If the timebox is too short then the amount of data might be too small, or the effects might not have had time to take place.
 But if the timebox is too long you are wasting valuable time collecting unnecessary data.